-Question: When I connect my Ultra II LVD Hard Drive on the JA1 SCSI connection, the drive was not recognized by BIOS or it failed to boot.
+Question: When I connect my Ultra II LVD hard drive on the JA1 SCSI connection, the drive was not recognized by BIOS or it failed to boot.
 Do I need a special cable?

-Answer: Yes, for Ultra II LVD Drive, you need a special 68-pin cable with active termination at the end of the cable, since Ultra II LVD Hard Drive does not have termination on the drive.
+Answer: Yes, for an Ultra II LVD hard drive you need a special 68-pin cable with an active termination at the end of the cable, since Ultra II LVD hard drives do not have termination on the drive.